 Honey bees are vital to our supply of healthy foods.
 Honey bees are pollinators, which means they travel from plant to plant to collect and deposit pollen – which makes it possible for many flowers, fruits and vegetables to reproduce.
 Bees also pollinate the clover and alfalfa that cows eat.
 In fact, one in every three bites of food you eat depends on pollination, either directly or indirectly.
 So, if these hardworking bees and other pollinators disappear, many of our favorite foods like apples, almonds, strawberries and tomatoes will be greatly affected.

-A: Here are six simple ways you can help in and around your own home.
+A: Plenty!
+Here are six simple ways you can help these vitally important insects thrive — right in your own backyard.

-- Get kids buzzing.
-Spark kids’ curiosity and awareness of pollinators’ importance through family-friendly pollinator activities on our website including coloring sheets and projects.
-Check out crafts like building a pollinator puppet or bee colony, reading guides with follow-up activities, recipes (honey-nut pears!) and more.
+BONUS: get kids buzzing!
+Spark their curiosity and awareness of pollinators’ importance through family-friendly activities on our website, including projects, videos, coloring sheets and more.
+Check out crafts like building a pollinator puppet or bee colony, reading guides with follow-up activities and recipes, too.

 Q. How Can We Engage Our Communities?